 Beverages like coffee and tea are known to induce excessive sweating.
-So if after having a cup of coffee you feel a bit sweaty, then you shouldn’t be too concerned.
-However, if you feel the onset of the symptom even hours after you’ve had a dose of coffee, then you might want to consult with a doctor.
+So, if after having a cup of coffee you feel a bit sweaty, then you shouldn’t be too concerned.
+However, if you feel the onset of the symptom even hours after you have had a dose of coffee, then you might want to consult with a doctor.

 Sweating can be both a primary and a secondary symptom of a caffeine overdose.
 One of the side effects of drinking coffee is anxiety and stress.
 This can cause excessive sweating and nausea.
 Another symptom of a caffeine overdose is a fever.
 It can increase the internal body temperature and can also result in sweating and feeling “too hot”.

 You can reduce the effects of coffee on the body by avoiding such beverages.
 You can also drink a lot of water to reduce the caffeine levels in your body.

 #9 Cardiac Arrest or Heart Attack

 Cardiac arrest, or a heart attack as it is commonly called, can also be caused by an overdose of caffeine.
 Davis Allen Cripe of South Carolina was reported to have suffered from a major cardiac arrest after subsequently downing a Mountain Dew, an energy drink, and a latte.
 This was only one of hundreds of reported cases of caffeine-induced cardiac arrest.